Skip to Content

 Eguisheim, France: The Most Beautiful Alsatian Village

-Eguisheim is a charming medieval village located in the Alsace region of France.
-Visitors can stroll along the winding cobblestone streets and admire the Medieval half-timbered houses, enjoy an authentic Alsacian dining experience or sample the wine that makes this region so popular to tourists.
+Eguisheim is what many consider the most beautiful Alsatian village in France and the perfect place to spend the day.
+Visitors can stroll along the winding cobblestone streets and admire the Medieval half-timbered houses, enjoy an authentic Alsacian dining experience, or sample the wine that makes this region so popular with tourists.

 While you can take a ride on the Little Train, which travels through the vineyards and offers stunning views of the village, we chose to explore Eguisheim on our own.